 Open .env file as shown in the above screenshot in any text editor (Say Notepad++ or Atom or Sublime Editor) and enter required details.
 You must have done this step previously if you have deployed Laravel application.

-This script uses Laravel Airlock for authentication which is introduced in Laravel 7.0.
-To make it work, you need to put your domain name in SESSION_DOMAIN & AIRLOCK_STATEFUL_DOMAINS.
+This script uses Laravel Sanctum for authentication which is introduced in Laravel 7.0.
+To make it work, you need to put your domain name in SESSION_DOMAIN & SANCTUM_STATEFUL_DOMAINS.

 For Live Server, it can be